PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 9. Convert stored procedures
 * Use SQL Server Management Studio (SSMS) to script out stored procedures and user defined functions from a database
-* Convert the scripted DDL using the SQLServer Stored Procedure Converter
+* Convert the scripted DDL using the SQLServer Stored Procedure Converter (SQLServer_Stored_Procedure_Converter.exe)
   * See the [SQLServer-Stored-Procedure-Converter repo](https://github.com/PNNL-Comp-Mass-Spec/SQLServer-Stored-Procedure-Converter) on GitHub
-  * Uses the merged ColumnNameMap file created by the PgSqlViewCreatorHelper to rename tables and columns referenced in the stored procedures
+  * Uses the merged ColumnNameMap file (Database_ColumnNameMap_merged.txt) created by the PgSql View Creator Helper to rename tables and columns referenced in the stored procedures

 # License